kdsdv/mycode/README.md

 # mycode (Lab 6: Revision Control with Git and GitHub)

 Attending a Python Basics training course.
 Working on Lab 6 exericise: exploring Software Control Management (SCM) platforms.
+Looking forward to learning how to version control projects with git.

 ## Getting Started